BrunoVianaSP/machine-learning-course/README.md

 **Neuroscience improvements**
 **Territories exploration**

 These are basic applications of Machine Learning used in our real life.

+### Installing Python and Anaconda (Mac & Windows)

+**Go to:** https://anaconda.org/anaconda/python just download for your O.S and follow the instructions for installing it.
+It's just a very basic installation.
+There is no weird configurations.

+**After installation:** open the Spyder IDE.